rv1971/alcamo-collection/README.md

   the have a `__toString()` method.
-* `PrefixFirstMatchReadArrayAccessTrait` works similar to `StringIndexedReadArrayAccessTrait` but works on the *first* array element that matches an *initial substring* of the supplied offset string (or object which is implicitely converted to a string).
+* `PrefixFirstMatchReadArrayAccessTrait` works similar to `StringIndexedReadArrayAccessTrait` but works on the *first* array element whose key matches an *initial substring* of the supplied offset string (or object which is implicitly converted to a string).
 * `WriteArrayAccessTrait` provides the methods of `ArrayAccess` needed for writing.
 * `StringIndexedWriteArrayAccessTrait` does the same but converts all